Hearing that you have a recurrence of stomach cancer is always devastating news.

 So, how do you know you have got a recurrence?

-Initially there may be no symptoms and is dependent on where the cancer recurs.
+Initially there may be no symptoms to suggest a problem and its quite dependent on where the tumor recurs.

-If you develop a recurrence your oncologist will decide with you as to the best way of dealing with this.
+If you develop a secondary cancer your oncologist will decide with you as to the best way of dealing with this.

 Surgery can have a role, but is unusual unless confined to the stomach when a partial gastrectomy may be changed to a total gastrectomy.